Yhemen5525/btctusd-trend-monitor/README.md

    - Range: Plays the `range.mp3` sound file.

 6. The script will continue monitoring the trend every minute (adjustable via the `setInterval` function in the script) and update the information accordingly.

+7. Fibonacci levels are calculated based on the high and low prices of the fetched data.
+These levels are not displayed in the provided HTML element but can be accessed through the `calculateFibonacciLevels` function in the script.

 ## Requirements